gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `BasePluginConvention` is now abstract.
 - `ProjectReportsPluginConvention` is now abstract.

+### Implicit imports for internal classes have been removed

+Classes in the internal `org.gradle.util` package are no longer implicitly imported by default.
+Please either stop using internal classes (recommended) or import them explicitly at the top of your build file.

 ### Removed system properties

 - The `test.single` filter mechanism has been removed.
 You must select tests from the command-line with [`--tests`](userguide/java_testing.html#simple_name_pattern).